Nanny Work Agreement

 The following are grounds for immediate termination:

-- Smoking or consumption of alcohol while on duty.
+- Substance abuse including use of illegal drugs or alcohol while on duty.

 -